amitkgupta/kubernetes-release/README.md

 **"Failed to acquire subnet: out of subnets" in `flannel` logs**:

-It's not clear if this is actually breaking anything, but simply providing a `pod_network` larger than `/23` should work around the issue.
+It's not clear if this is actually breaking anything, but simply providing a `pod_network` larger than `/23` should work around any potential issue.

 **Docker puts stuff in `/var/run/docker/netns` and `/var/lib/docker/network`**: